rwxrob/skilstak/docs/boost/job.md

         1. [Importance of creativity in learning for any job (Sir Ken Robinson)](https://youtu.be/XSu38uFEVuI)
     1. Know why traditional education fails for most tech jobs
         1. Know when a Computer Science degree can help (or hurt)
-        1. Know if you need to go do college or not
+        1. Know if you need to go to college or not
         1. [Known if you should "certify" or not](https://youtu.be/ZDbQ9-QJIhQ)
         1. Leverage as much free learning as possible
             1. Avoid "leet code" training